JosephWardDotTech/josephwarddottech.github.io/_posts/2020-06-29-lets-test-something.md

 # Test ideation

-I’m going to create a mind map for test ideation for readability.
-The point is to generate as many ideas as quickly as possible for inspiration for my investigation.
-I don't have anyone to collaborate with in order to dig into project specific details so will instead lean heavily on my own knowledge and experience of testing these kinds of web services.
+First I'll create a test ideation mind map.
+My goal is to generate as many questions for my investigation as quickly as possible.
+I can't collaborate with anyone to target project specifics so instead I'll lean on my own experiences with testing web services.

 ![Mind map of test ideation](https://josephward.tech/assets/img/image--001.png)

 # Overall focus/themes

-Using the above as a guide I have decided to focus my effort across these 2 hours on:
+Using the above as a guide I have will focus these 2 hours on:

-1. **"Correctness"** (measured against identified oracles)
+1. **"Correctness"** (measured against any identifiable oracles)
-2. **"Risk"** (measured against my gut feel on how this might be iterated on)
+2. **"Risk"** (measured against my professional experience)
-3. **"Security"** (measured against exploitability of potential assets)
+3. **"Security"** (measured against exploitability of assets)

-The information I gather on these topics will no doubt be informed by the availability of any oracles within the project itself and its innate testability.

-For tooling, I'll add the static analysis tool [istanbul nyc](https://github.com/istanbuljs/nyc) to the dev dependencies of my local copy of the project.
-It will aid me in quickly determining how much of the application code is covered by tests.
-It’s by no means a causal relationship, but the number of tests covering different parts of the application will help me identify potential problem stops (and not just “bugs” but potential opportunities for refactoring/improvement).

-As the tests are run using [mocha](https://mochajs.org/) I'll also add an extension called [rocha](https://github.com/bahmutov/rocha) to randomise the test order, this will give me some rudimentary impression on the efficacy of the tests as written.
+The intrinsic testability of this project will also help or hinder how productive I will be in these two hours.

+As this project is using [mocha](https://mochajs.org/) as a test runner I have also identified two libraries that I will add to the dev dependencies of the project.

+1. [istanbuljs/nyc](https://github.com/istanbuljs/nyc): a static analysis tool used to track unit test coverage.
+While I have no prior knowledge of the efficacy of any existing tests, and there's no reason to suspect a causal relationship between lack of tests and bugs, knowing what the coverage looks like will certainly help focus my attention.
+2. [rocha](https://github.com/bahmutov/rocha): a helper for mocha that randomises test order.
+Using this tool will help me identify where the tests may be inter-dependent (and so I where be less likely to trust test results).

 Now then... time to get stuck in.